v-levonyan/CSP/README.md

 DESCRIPTION
 -----------

-The CSP project is a client server command line application, for general purpose software cryptographic services.
+The CSP project is a client/server command line application, for general purpose software cryptographic services.
 CSP was implemented in C and python, and uses secure socket layer(SSL) protocol.
 It's the first version of the project.

 OVERVIEW
 --------